KAZABUILD/KAZABUILD/backend/README.md

 ## Migrations
  - `cd backend` to get into the main backend folder in terminal.
  - `dotnet ef migrations add InitialCreate --project KAZABUILD.Infrastructure --startup-project KAZABUILD.API` to create the initial database migration.
 If there is one already create a different one or just apply it.
- - `dotnet ef database update` to apply all migrations.
+ - `dotnet ef database update --project KAZABUILD.Infrastructure --startup-project KAZABUILD.API` to apply all migrations.
  - The app will automatically apply migrations when run.
  - Migrations can be reviewed in `backend/KAZABUILD.Infrastructure/Migrations`.